Step 1: Before Applying for the Examination

 No, you don’t have to meet any financial requirements to qualify for a contractor’s license.

 You will need to have a $15,000 bond in place before you become licensed.
 The bond is filed for the benefit of consumers who may be damaged as a result of defective construction or other license law violations, and for the benefit of employees who have not been paid wages that are due to them.
-In lieu of a contractor’s bond, you may file a $15,000 cash deposit with CSLB.
+In lieu of a contractor’s bond, you may file a $15,000 cashier's check with CSLB.
 The bond of a qualifying individual is $12,500.
 Please visit the Bond Requirement page for more information about bonds.

 Will a conviction for a criminal offense prevent a person from being licensed as a contractor or from serving as a qualifying individual?